krobelus/rate-experiments/slides/slides.md

 Resulting DRAT Proof: (**add** $x$)

-## Two flavors of DRAT
+## Two Flavors of DRAT

 - *Operational DRAT* ignores deletions of unit clauses

-    - Implemented by state-of-the-art checkers
+  Implemented by state-of-the-art checkers

 - *Specified DRAT* honors all deletions

 Operational DRAT is much easier to implement *efficiently*

-## Motivation for using specified DRAT
+## Motivation for Using Specified DRAT

 - Operational DRAT is insufficient to verify proofs with arbitrary deletions, which are used to support advanced inprocessing techniques